Davisville Junior Public School's Mission Statement

 Healthy, Active Living

 We promote a healthy, active lifestyle as part of the PALS program.
 All classes participate in Daily Physical Activity (DPA) and have physical education classs at least 3 times per week.
 Co-curricular activities keep students active at lunch and after school.
-Our Nutrition Program provides a 3-piece morning snack to all students and the program is run by parent volunteers.
+Our Nutrition Program provides a morning snack to all students and the program is run by parent volunteers.

 Extra curricular sports are an important part of school life offering a variety of opportunities for boys and girls to participate in competitive teams and intramural sports.
 These include junior co-ed slo-pitch, soccer, basketball, volleyball, track & field and ultimate frisbee.
 All students can participate in cross country.

 Staff are committed to working and learning together in Teaching Learning Critical Pathways.
 Primary and Junior teams determine areas of curricular focus based on student achievement data, develop common assessments and analyse student work to ensure consistency of marking across grade teams.
 Next steps are then developed collaboratively to support student success.

 - A Variety of After School Programs